-Bowen Park is located right in the middle of Nanaimo BC.
+Bowen Park is located right in the middle of Nanaimo, Vancouver Island.
 This is a beautiful park with plenty of trails along the Millstone River that runs through the park.
 These are interpretive trails, the parks 36 acres are mostly undeveloped and a real jewel for the city of Nanaimo.
 You can walk to a very pretty waterfall that includes a fish ladder where you can observe the salmon as they move up the river.
-There is an amazing duck pond and a wonderful rhododendron grove where you can see more than 350 different species.
+There are an amazing duck pond and a wonderful rhododendron grove where you can see more than 350 different species.